leon-thomm/Ryven/README.md

   <img src="./docs/img/logo.png" alt="drawing" width="70%"/>
 </p>

 Ryven is an experimental node editor.
 In other words, Ryven implements a Qt-based visual interface for flow-based programming in python.
 It provides a simple system for developing nodes executing any python code, and an editor for building graphs using those nodes.

-Ryven features configuration options from the command-line, from configuration files, or directly from code so you can easily embed it in other applications.
-Using RyvenConsole you can also deploy graphs directly on the backend through a tiny command-line interface, with maximum performance

-Repositories:
+Ryven enables GUI customizations and features a headless mode for running graphs without any GUI.
+Some relevant GitHub repos:

 * [ryvencore](https://github.com/leon-thomm/ryvencore): backend / core framework
 * [ryvencore-qt](https://github.com/leon-thomm/ryvencore-qt): Qt frontend library